-In the wake of Hamas’ brutal terrorist attack on Israel, and the rising tensions in Israel and on college and university campuses worldwide, your friends at Hillel want you to know that you are not alone.
-Since the attack, we too have been hurting and heartbroken — grieving with a range of emotions.
+As antisemitism grows on college and university campuses worldwide, your friends at Hillel want you to know that you are not alone.
+Since Hamas’ brutal attack on October 7, we too have been hurting and heartbroken — especially in light of rising tension for Jewish students.
 While we know that no single message, ritual, or act can bring calm or peace in this moment, we hope that the power of our community and the resources we’ve put together can help — even just a little.

-As the situation evolves, our global community of students, knowledgeable educators, and passionate Hillel staff are here with and for you.
+Our global community of students, knowledgeable educators, and passionate Hillel staff are here with and for you.
 If there are other resources you think that might be beneficial for Jewish students at this time, we want to know about them (email us at [email protected]).
-Thank you for being part of the Hillel community, and we pray for healing, peace, and better days ahead.
+Thank you for being part of the Hillel community, and we pray for better days ahead.

 Need Immediate Mental Health Support?